 Feature Description Opportunity/ Allocation Executive Chair: For the allocation in the financial year ended 30 June 2024, 1.5% of company equity at the time of issuance.
 The Board intends to seek shareholder approval at the 2024 AGM for further performance rights to be issued to Mr Romcke on similar terms, with the quantum representing 1.0% of the issued capital (total number of Ordinary Shares) as at the end of the first anniversary that Mr Romcke joined the Company.
-Performance hurdle Vesting of the rights will be subject to achievement of the vesting conditions set out below: Vesting Condition 1: The main Vesting Condition is that the eligible participant must be employed within the Group on the Test Date.
-If employment has ceased with the Group prior to the Test Date, the performance rights will lapse unless the Board at its absolute discretion determines otherwise.
-Vesting Condition 2: Vesting is also conditional on the continuation of good conduct and the execution of duties in the best interests of Metarock.
-If it is deemed the eligible participant has acted fraudulently or dishonestly, or is in breach of obligations to Metarock,the Board some or all of the performance rights will lapse. d at its discretion may determine that •Vesting Condition 3: If Vesting Conditions 1 and 2 are achieved there are two further Vesting Conditions that will each be applied independently to 50% of the performance rights.
-These Vesting Conditions depend on Metarock's Return of Capital Employed (ROCE) and Earnings Before Interest, Tax, Depreciation and Amortisation as a percentage of revenue (EBITDA Margin) performance over the measurement period. (a) Tranche A: 50% of the performance rights will be conditional cand on the Company's ROCE performance; (b) Tranche B: 50% of the performance rights will be conditional of performance. on the Company's EBITDA Margin The percentage of performance rights which will vest will be as sp pecified in the table below: ROCE performance during the measurement period Proportion of Tranche A to vest Less than 8% 0% 8.0% 9.0% 25% 10.0% 50% 100% 10.0% 10070 EBITDA Margin performance during the measurement Proportion of Tranche B to vest period to vest Less than 8% 0% 8.0% 25% 9.0% 50% 10.0% 100% Exercise price The exercise price is \$Nil.
+Performance hurdle Vesting of the rights will be subject to achievement of the vesting conditions set out below: •Vesting Condition 1: The main Vesting Condition is that the eligible participant must be employed within the Group on the Test Date.
+If employment has ceased with the Group prior to the Test Date performance rights will lapse unless the Board at its absolute discretion determines otherwise.
+Vesting Condition 2: Vesting is also conditional on the continuat of duties in the best interests of Metarock.
+If it is deemed the eligi or dishonestly, or is in breach of obligations to Metarock, the Boar some or all of the performance rights will lapse. ble participant has acted fraudulently •Vesting Condition 3: If Vesting Conditions 1 and 2 are achieved there are two further Vesting Conditions that will each be applied independently to 50% of the performance rights.
+These Vesting Conditions depend on Metarock's Return of Capital Employed (ROCE) and Earnings Before Interest,Tax, Depreciation and Amortisation as a percentage of revenue (EBITDA Margin) performa over the measurement period. (a) Tranche A: 50% of the performance rights will be conditional of and on the Company's ROCE performance; (b) Tranche B: 50% of the performance rights will be conditional of performance.
+The percentage of performance rights which will vest will be as sp ROCE performance during the measurement period Proportion of Tranche A to vest Less than 8% 0% 8.0% 25% 9.0% 10.0% 50% 100% 10.0% Proportion of Tranche B EBITDA Margin performance during the measurement period to vest Less than 8% 0% 8.0% 25% 9.0% 50% 10.0% 100% Exercise price The exercise price is \$Nil.
 Forfeiture and termination Rights will lapse if performance conditions are not met.
-Rights will employment unless the board determines otherwise, e.g. in the cadisability, death or redundancy.
+Rights wil employment unless the board determines otherwise, e.g. in the ca disability, death or redundancy.